wykvictor/cpplint-integration/README.md

 * To check a single code file, run `python lint/cpplint.py filename`

-* Note: `make lint` will produce some temporary files, `make lintclean` will delete them. `lint/.lint* and lint/lint.txt` should be added to the .gitignore file if using git
+* Note: `make lint` will produce some temporary files, located as `lint/.lint* and lint/lint.txt`. `make lintclean` will delete them.
+And they should be added to the .gitignore file if use git.